kartik-gupta-ij/IndianWebAgency.in/readme.md

 ## README.md

 This is where we will track our notes.
-This is a change from Kartik
+This is a change from Kartik.